cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 It's only one of the three."
 She looked at the addresses.
 "It must be the first!"

-The longer she waited, the greater the probability that she would not get into the NSA computer.
+The longer she waited, the higher the probability that she would not get into the NSA computer.
-Corinne said she would go fishing with Karl over the weekend and they wouldn't have a smartphone and a cell phone with them, but there were others at Princeton who could intervene if something seemed strange to them.
+Corinne said she would go fishing with Karl over the weekend, and they wouldn't have a smartphone and a cell phone with them, but there were others at Princeton who could intervene if something seemed strange to them.
 She opened her laptop and went the same way as the first time: Berlin - New York - Belo Horizonte - New Jersey, Princeton.
 She entered her name and password.
 Back in!
 She took a breath.